laxmigarde/laxmigarde/README.md

 -->

 ### :woman_technologist: About Me
-- 👧 I'm Laxmi Garde.
+* 👧 I'm Laxmi Garde.
+* 💻 I'm a Software Engineer.
-- 🏫 I'm currently pursuing my Master's in Computer Science from USC.
+* 🏫 I'm currently pursuing Master's in Computer Science at USC.

 <h2> Connect with me </h2>